Joint Meeting Poster Session submission

 - No-shows: Presenters who provide no advance notice of cancellation and who do not place posters at their designated locations at the meeting will lose their presentation privileges for the subsequent year.

-- The abstract under consideration may represent work previously published.
+- The abstract under consideration should reflect recent research, and may represent work previously published.

 - Potential conflicts of interest in connection with the abstract are disclosed.

 - If the abstract is accepted, the presenter agrees to be available to present it.